 TIME magazine reported that kids’ sports had become a $15 billion industry, and there is no doubt that it has only grown since then.
 It is not hard to see why.
-After being stuck inside this past year due to Covid, kids want to go out and kick a ball around, swim, and enjoy time with their friends.
+After being stuck inside this past few yers due to Covid, kids want to go out and kick a ball around, swim, and enjoy time with their friends.
 Likewise, parents are becoming increasingly interested in getting their kids outside to play, instead of staying in and staring at a screen all day.

 Unfortunately, this kind of play does not always end in suntans and good times.
-Sometimes, personal injury lawyer in Long Island happen, perhaps more than people realize.
+Sometimes, injuries occur, perhaps more than people realize.
 So, how prevalent are sports injuries, and is there any way to prevent them?

 Sports Injuries Stats